-With the cold weather creeping in this November, the motivation to leave the comfort of your dorm room for dinner time is dwindling quickly.
-At this point in the year, the stack of take-out menus in my dorm room was shameful, honestly.
-Thankfully, it was possible to create delicious meals in my microwave oven, so I was able to change up my regular routine of visiting the dining hall every day.
+With the cold weather in full swing this winter, I’m sure your motivation to leave the comfort of your dorm room for dinner time is dwindling quickly.
+At this point in the year, the stack of take-out menus that would pile up in my dorm room was shameful, honestly.
+Thankfully, it was possible to create delicious meals in my microwave oven, so you can change up my routine of visiting the dining hall every day.

 In our Microwave Survival Guide, we’ve compiled some of the top meal and snack trends among college students and provided a hassle-free, microwaveable version of each recipe below.
 Share your tasty creations with us on Instagram by tagging @SharpHomeUSA.